 - These donors typically do not meet brain death criteria, but they have a non-survivable injury.
 They must remain on the ventilator until family is ready to withdraw support.
 The attending Physician or designee, according to hospital protocol, withdraws life-sustaining interventions.
 This takes place at the ICU and the family can be present when the patient cardiac arrests.

 - In order to be eligible for donation, they must pass within a certain time frame.
-If he patient passes within this window, the physician will declare time of death.
-IDS then waits a full two minutes to take over care to be sure the patient does not auto-resuscitate.
+If the patient passes within this window, the physician will declare time of death.
+DonorConnect then waits a full two minutes to take over care to be sure the patient does not auto-resuscitate.
 DCD donors are eligible to donate liver, kidneys, eyes, and tissue.

 - Cornea, bone, skin, cardiovascular tissue, etc.